 If you think you can use a professor-rating website to avoid the hardest graders or courses, you’re out of luck.
 Eventually, you’re going to take harder classes.
 Even great professors can give out tough tests or have high expectations for grading.
 College is a time to challenge yourself, so don’t try to weasel out of those chances!
 Embrace them.

 All in All

-If you’re going to visit a professor-rating website, use common sense and know that reviews can be entirely subjective.
+If you’re going to visit a rating website and looking at professor ratings, use common sense and know that reviews can be entirely subjective.
 You may not see things the same way a different student does.
 While these sites can be used as a sort of loose guideline, maybe don’t use them as the final decision on whether or not you take a particular class.